Assisted Living vs Group Home Living Options Analyzed

 • Depending on where you live, these types of residences may also enable you to be closer to your previous address than the nearest assisted living facility and may provide a more familiar, family feel than other living arrangements.
 For example, residents may enjoy meals together or more frequently share common areas.

 • Staff in group homes may or may not have advanced medical training.
 Staff may or may not live on site.
-However, due to the smaller setting and fewer number of individuals in these homes, the caregivers may develop stronger relationships with those in the home, and engagement and support might be more personalized.
+However, due to the smaller setting, the caregivers may develop stronger relationships with those in the home, and engagement and support might be more personalized.

-• Group home costs tend to be lower, but that reduced monthly costs generally means a reduction in residential experiences, amenities and care services offered, as well as location.
+• Group home costs tend to be lower, but this generally means a reduction in residential experiences, amenities, or possibly care services offered.

 • These senior living locations may have a target audience or cater to a particular area of need.
 For example, some group home facilities may focus on memory care or particular disabilities.
 However, they typically will not be able to provide the same level of care as a nursing home.